Hlín Eiríksdóttir: Club

 Hlín made her Úrvalsdeild debut with Valur in 2015.
-She played her first game on September 1, 2015, when she replaced Berglind Rós Ágústsdóttir in the 64th minute in a 0–4 defeat against Þór/KA.
+She played her first game on 1 September 2015, when she replaced Berglind Rós Ágústsdóttir in the 64th minute in a 0–4 defeat against Þór/KA.
 It would be her only appearance that summer.
-Hlín's first goal for her senior side came against Breiðablik on August 10, 2017 in a 2–0 win at home.
+Hlín's first goal for her senior side came against Breiðablik on 10 August 2017, in a 2–0 win at home.

 In December 2020, Hlín signed with Piteå IF of the Swedish top-tier Damallsvenskan.
 In November 2022, it was reported that she would not play for the team the following season.

+On 30 January 2025, Hlín signed for Women's Super League side Leicester City for an undisclosed fee.

-International
+International career

-Hlín debuted for Iceland U17 on April 23, 2015 at 14 years old in a match against Wales.
+Hlín debuted for Iceland U17 on 23 April 2015, at 14 years old in a match against Wales.
 She participated in all the six matches Iceland U17 played in the 2017 UEFA Women's Under-17 Championship qualification.
-On August 25, 2016, Hlín debuted for Iceland U19 in a match against Poland.
-On January 23, 2018 Hlín made her first appearance for Iceland Senior Team in a friendly match against Norway.
+On 25 August 2016, Hlín debuted for Iceland U19 in a match against Poland.
+On 23 January 2018, Hlín made her first appearance for Iceland senior team in a friendly match against Norway.
 Hlín scored her first international goal against Denmark in the 2018 Algarve Cup.

+On 13 June 2025, Hlín was called up to the Iceland squad for the UEFA Women's Euro 2025.